Today, I am going to discuss Condenser and vacuum efficiencies.

 From the steam table, you can find the saturation temperature corresponding to 0.072 bar is 40°C.

 Hence, the efficiency of the condenser will be 75%, at the given condition.

 Vacuum Efficiency is the ratio of the actual vacuum recorded by the gauge to the ideal vacuum.
 As you know, the pressure less than atmospheric pressure is called vacuum.

-Volume of water is highly reduced hence in a vessel due to reduction of volume, vacuum is created.
-Vacuum is measured in mm of Hg referred to atmospheric pressure.
+The volume of water is highly reduced hence in a vessel due to the reduction of volume, a vacuum is created.
+Vacuum is measured in mm of Hg referred to as atmospheric pressure.